 All students are welcome to apply for admission to John Wood Community College regardless of citizenship or residency status.
 A student's legal status does not impact the admissions decision.
 They must follow the regular admissions procedures.
-The student may request a paper application through the Admissions Office if necessary.
 If the student possesses a permanent resident card (green card) they should provide a copy at the time of admission.
 Tuition rates differ for in-district, out-of-district, and out-of-state.
 Students should review residency information for more information about residency requirements.